mikebocek/scientific-marginalia/content/vectors.rst

 .. math::
     \lvert \mathbf{w} \rvert =  \lvert \mathbf{u} \rvert \lvert \mathbf{v} \rvert sin(\theta)

 Where :math:`\theta` is the angle between the two vectors.
-You can sanity check this with what we alrady know - for example, :math:`sin(0) = 0` and :math:`sin(90^{\circ}) = 1`, which squares with our understanding that two parallel vectors have a wedge product of 0, and two perpendicular vectors have a wedge product of their lengths (since they form a rectangle.)
+You can sanity check this with what we already know - for example, :math:`sin(0) = 0` and :math:`sin(90^{\circ}) = 1`, which squares with our understanding that two parallel vectors have a wedge product of 0, and two perpendicular vectors have a wedge product of their lengths (since they form a rectangle.)

 One thing that you might have noticed - technically we have two choices of vectors that are perpendicular to a plane - one "above" and one "below".
 The rule is the same as for the wedge product, where we use a "right hand" convention.
 One common trick is to point the fingers on your right hand in the direction of the first vector, and then curl them towards the second.
 The direction that your thumb points is the direction of the cross product.